getting-around

 8pm-midnightPleasant, restaurants busy

-A few other things to keep in mind: carry water because fountains are rare in the centre, use sunscreen even on cloudy days, and download offline maps so your GPS works without data.
+Carry water since fountains are rare in the centre, use sunscreen even on cloudy days, and download offline maps so your GPS works without data.
 Taxis can't enter the pedestrian zone, so they'll drop you at the edges.
-Markets and some shops close from 2pm to 5pm.

 Guided Walking Tours